Freed-Moore K-theory: Mackey decomposition and the periodicity on a point

-where the left and right vertical maps are the homotopy equivalences in \cite{A-Si} and Lemma \ref{lem:he_key_to_periodicity}, respectively.
+where the left and right vertical maps are the homotopy equivalences in \cite{A-Si}(Proposition (3.3), Proposition (4.2)) and Lemma \ref{lem:the_key_to_periodicity}, respectively.
 Consequently, the inclusion $\mathbb{F}^p_k \to \Fred^{(p, 0)}_k$ is a homotopy equivalence.
-Now, we also have the Atiyah-Singer map $\mathrm{AS} : \mathbb{F}^p_k \to \Omega \mathbb{F}^{p-1}_k$, which is a homotopy equivalence \cite{A-Si}.
+Now, we also have the Atiyah-Singer map $\mathrm{AS} : \mathbb{F}^p_k \to \Omega \mathbb{F}^{p-1}_k$, which is a homotopy equivalence \cite{A-Si}(Lemma (2.6), (2.7), Proposition (2.8), Proposition (2.9), Proposition (4.2)).
 We clearly have the commutative diagram

-which implies that $\mathrm{AS} : \Fred^{(p, 0)}_k \to \Omega\Fred^{(p-1, 0}_k$ is a homotopy equivalence. \end{proof}
+which implies that $\mathrm{AS} : \Fred^{(p, 0)}_k \to \Omega\Fred^{(p-1, 0)}_k$ is a homotopy equivalence. \end{proof}

 Slightly changing the notation in Definition \ref{dfn:gradation}, we introduce

 where $E = (E, \epsilon)$ is a $\Z_2$-graded $k$-vector space which is a universal $Cl_{p, q}$-module.
 The set $\Gr^{(p, q)}_k(E)$ is topologized by the operator norm.
 Then, as shown in Lemma \ref{lem:key_continuity}, we have the continuous map